opencadc/caom2/torkeep/README.md

 _proposalGroup_ is a boolean flag which indicates whether a grant is generated to allow the proposal group to access CAOM metadata and/or data (if needed because it is not public).

+## integration testing
+Client certificates named `torkeep-test-auth.pem` and `torkeep-test-noauth.pem` must exist in the directory $A/test-certificates.
+The integration tests assume the collection name is `TEST`.
+The `torkeep-test-auth.pem` must belong to a user identity that is a member of a configured read-write group for the `TEST` collection in a permissions granting service.
+The `torkeep-test-noauth.pem` must belong to a user who is not a member of a configured read-write group or read-only group, and does not have permissions to access the TEST collection.

 ## building it
 ```